NREL/REopt.jl/docs/src/reopt/inputs.md

-# Inputs
+# REopt Inputs
-Inputs to `run_reopt` can be provided in one of three format:
+Inputs to `run_reopt` can be provided in one of three formats:
 1. a file path (string) to a JSON file,
 2. a `Dict`, or
 3. using the `REoptInputs` struct